Hexagon/cryptalk/README.md

   * Client side AES-256-CBC encryption/decryption (the server is just a messenger)
   * 256 bit key derived from your passphrase using PBKDF2
+  * Message is torched after a configurable delay, default is 600s.
   * Optional nicknames
-  * Random (UUID v4) channel name generation for less guessability
-  * Quick-links (not recommended) using http://server/#Room:Passphrase
+  * Quick-links (not recommended!) using http://server/#Room:Passphrase
   * Super simple setup
   * Notification sounds (mutable)
   * Native popup notifications